elle-j/thusly/README.md

-# Thusly
+# The Thusly Programming Language

 A general-purpose programming language coming to life through a custom one-pass compiler and a stack-based virtual machine.

-> The language is currently being developed but has a working initial implementation of a small subset (see [Milestones](#milestones)).
+> 👉️ The language is currently being developed but has a working initial implementation of a small subset (see [Milestones](#milestones)).
 This README is also in development.

 ## Table of Contents